graysky/graysky.github.io/_posts/2011/_posts/2011-08-03-caution-startup-kids.markdown

 <li><strong>Ambitious Problems?</strong></li>

 <li><strong>Beware the Burnout</strong> - If you're in the <a href="http://www.fourhourworkweek.com/blog/2008/10/03/harnessing-entrepreneurial-manic-depression-making-the-rollercoaster-work-for-you/">"Uninformed Optimism"</a> phase it's hard to imagine why others would ever make the choice to work at a boring, staid companies when they could be their own boss on a mission to change the world.
 The halls of big companies have plenty of people who worked at one or two startups that didn't pan out and they got off the rollercoaster.
 The true serial entrepreneur is rare-breed.
-And you have a long career ahead of you.
+And <a href="http://news.ycombinator.com/item?id=2831846">burnout is no joke</a>.
 </li>

 </ol>